The Hidden Role of Anisotropies in Shaping Structure Formation in Cosmological N-Body Simulations: Theoretical models

-At the initial time, the correlation function --- i.e., the Fourier conjugate of the power spectrum $P(k)$ --- satisfies $\xi(r) < 1$ for all $r$, indicating that density fluctuations are small and remain in the linear regime.
-The functional form of the correlation function corresponding to a power spectrum of the type given in Eq.~\ref{pk} can be computed numerically (see Fig.\ref{vanilla}).
+At the initial time, the correlation function --- i.e., the Fourier conjugate of the PS $P(k)$ --- satisfies $\xi(r) < 1$ for all $r$, indicating that density fluctuations are small and remain in the linear regime.
+The functional form of the correlation function corresponding to a PS of the type given in Eq.~\ref{pk} can be computed numerically (see Fig.\ref{vanilla}).
 In summary { it behaves } as follows: within the range $\sim 10$--$100\,\mathrm{Mpc}$/$h$, it exhibits an exponential decay of the form

 with a characteristic scale of $r_c \approx 18\,\mathrm{Mpc}$/$h$.
 This scale corresponds to the typical size of correlated structures and it is usually defined to be the \textquotedblleft correlation length\textquotedblright in statistical physics (see \cite{book} and references therein).
 On smaller scales ($r < 10\,\mathrm{Mpc}$/$h$), it follows a power-law behavior of the type with $1< \gamma <2$.